-The Company analyzed its transactions with related parties for the years ended December 31, 2019 and 2020, and determined it had the following material transactions that have not been described elsewhere in the financial statements.
+The Company analyzed its transactions with related parties for the years ended December 31, 2018 and 2019, and determined it had the following material transactions that have not been described elsewhere in the financial statements.

-During the years ended December 31, 2019, \$0.1 million was charged to the company by Syncona Investment Management Limited for management fees and other costs incurred on behalf of the Company.
-No such transaction incurred during the year ended December 31, 2020.
-Syncona Investment Management is a subsidiary of Syncona Limited.
+During the years ended December 31, 2018 and 2019, \$0.2 million and less than \$0.1 million was charged to the company by Syncona Investment Management Limited for management fees and other costs incurred on behalf of the Company, respectively.
+Syncona Investment Management is a subsidiary of Syncona Limited, the ultimate controlling party of the Company.
+The management services was an arms-length transaction.